House Sitting With Llamas & Alpacas

 To be honest, I wasn't really sure if they were llamas or alpacas, so in anticipation of a future llama or alpaca sit, I decided it was time to learn more about these delightful animals.

-Let’s start with the differences between llamas and alpacas:
+What are the differences between llamas and alpacas?

 - SIZE - Lllamas are roughly twice the size of alpacas at between 200 and 350 pounds.